Régie des Voies Aériennes de la République Démocratique du Congo: Decision-making bodies

 RVA's central governing bodies are the Board of Directors, the Management Committee, and the General Delegation.

 The Board of Directors, regarded as the supreme decision-making organ, consists of administrators (administrateurs) appointed by the President of the Republic for renewable five-year mandates.
 Chaired by a president appointed through presidential decree, the Board is responsible for significant decisions, including acquisitions, asset sales, equity investments, and the preparation of financial reports, as outlined in Ordinance No. 78/002 of 6 January 1978, which governs public enterprises.

-The Management Committee operates as a collective executive body charged with overseeing the institution's daily administrative and operational affairs.
-It consists of a General Delegate and a Deputy General Delegate, both appointed by presidential decree, along with two directors designated by the Board of Directors and one representative from the staff.
+The Management Committee serves as the RVA's executive body, responsible for overseeing its administrative and operational affairs.
+It is headed by the General Delegate (Director General; directeur général), supported by the Deputy General Delegate.
+Both positions are appointed by presidential decree, while the committee also includes two directors designated by the Board of Directors and one staff representative.
+The current General Delegate is Louis-Blaise Londolé, who previously served as Deputy General Delegate.
+He was appointed interim Director General on 23 September 2025 following the suspension of Léonard Ngoma Mbaki on 19 September after a power outage at N'djili International Airport disrupted the landing of the presidential aircraft.
+Mbaki had been appointed General Delegate of the RVA by presidential decree on 12 December 2023 and assumed office on 11 January 2024.
+After the expiration of his suspension on 19 December 2025, Londolé continued to serve as interim Director General, and on 23 February 2026, President Félix Tshisekedi appointed him as Director General.

 The committee, delegated by the Board, administers finances, supervises operations, and prepares the RVA's accounts.
 Although it operates with considerable independence, its actions remain under the supervision of the relevant oversight authority, which may perform pre-, concurrent, or post-control audits as outlined in Ordinance No. 19 of 29 March 1982.

 The General Delegation stands at the top of the operational hierarchy, headed by the General Delegate Administrator (Administrateur directeur général; ADG), who functions as the RVA's chief executive officer.
 Reporting directly to the GDA are several specialized units, including the Legal Counsel, the Study and Strategy Unit (Cellule d'Étude et de Stratégies – CES), the Internal Audit Department, the Public Relations Division, and the Central Secretariat.
 The Legal Counsel ensures legal conformity and offers advisory services to all organizational bodies, while the CES formulates development strategies, defines performance benchmarks, and evaluates project outcomes.
-The Internal Audit Department ensures that financial and administrative records are accurate and trustworthy.
+The Internal Audit Department ensures that financial and administrative records are accurate.
 The Public Relations Division coordinates corporate communications and stakeholder relations, whereas the Central Secretariat manages correspondence between the General Delegate's office, internal departments, and external institutions.